FAQs / Applying for a home loan

 Our conditional approval is for applicants who are red-hot ready to get a house and are actively attending opens and auctions.
 Once you receive conditional approval, you’ll have 60 days before the application lapses and you’ll need to resubmit your financials.
 So only apply if you’re confident you’ll be purchasing within the next two months.

 Subject to property means we can assess you as much as possible until the only outstanding item we need from you is your choice in property.
-When you find the right one, just let us know and we’ll complete your assessment to hopefully give you full approval!
+When you find the right one, just let us know and we’ll do some other checks (including giving your property the double-thumbs up) to complete your assessment and hopefully it's full approval from there.

 Our online application asks for details about the property you’d like to purchase.
 If you are seeking conditional approval (subject to property), we’ll only ask for the suburb you’re looking to purchase in.
 If you’re considering multiple suburbs, just choose the one you’re most likely to purchase in.
 When you find the right home down the track, let us know the address and we’ll update your application.